 \section{Conclusion}

-We introduce TFRank, an innovative framework designed to address the efficiency bottlenecks of reasoning-intensive rankers in real-world deployments.
-Through our novel ``Think-Free'' reasoning mechanism, TFRank leverages multi-task learning and CoT data during training to internalize complex reasoning capabilities within small-scale LLMs.
+We introduce TFRank, an innovative framework that addresses the efficiency bottlenecks of reasoning-intensive rankers in real-world deployments.
+Through a “Think-Free” reasoning mechanism, TFRank uses multi-task learning and CoT supervision during training to internalize complex reasoning capabilities within small-scale LLMs.
 During inference, it completely bypasses the generation of explicit reasoning chains, directly and efficiently producing pointwise relevance scores.
-Experiments demonstrate that this approach enables small-scale models (e.g., 1.7B) to outperform baselines with over four times the parameters, while substantially reducing inference latency.
-We also uncover a key phenomenon: for models that have sufficiently internalized reasoning logic, suppressing explicit CoT generation at inference time yields more accurate ranking results.
-In summary, TFRank presents a practical path for building and deploying advanced reasoning-based rankers, offering a feasible solution to popularize complex AI capabilities in resource-constrained applications.
+Experiments demonstrate that this approach enables small-scale models (e.g., 1.7B) to compete with baselines with over four times the parameters, while substantially reducing inference latency.
+We further observe that once reasoning is internalized, suppressing CoT generation during inference yields more accurate ranking results.
+In summary, TFRank provides a practical path for building and deploying advanced reasoning-based rankers, offering a feasible solution to popularize complex AI capabilities in resource-constrained applications.